 Lavochkin La-250 Anakonda

 Since the American adversary had large numbers of strategic bombers capable of delivering nuclear weapons (including stand-off air-to-surface missiles), Soviet leaders urged the priority development of long range, high altitude and high speed air defence systems.
 Nikita Sergeyevich Khruschchev maintained a very close interest in SAM systems.
-Thus, the S-75 Tunguska' (ASCC SA-2 'Guideline') missile system was developed and fielded in the late 1950s after successfully completing the trials programme.
+Thus, the S-75 Tunguska' (ASCC SA-2 'Guideline') missile system was developed and fielded in the late 1950s after successfully completing the trials program.
 It was this missile which shot down Gary Powers' U-2.

 Meanwhile, the aircraft designers kept on searching for new ideas.
 By the early 1960s they succeeded in creating a new class of fighter aircraft - the so-called heavy interceptors.
 These aircraft the customary gun armament and were not designed for dogfighting.
 Instead, they were to destroy enemy strategic bombers a long way off from state borders with mediumto-long range air-to-air missiles (AAMs).